Former Liang: Reign of Zhang Jun

+"The Li Bai Letters" (李柏文書), written by the Former Liang Chief Official of the Western Regions, Li Bai (李柏) to the King of Karasahr.
+It is the most detailed and historically verifiable document from the Former Liang, and is noted for the usage of semi-cursive calligraphy, which gained popularity among the Jin literati around this time.

 The Former Liang reached its peak under Zhang Jun, who succeeded his uncle Zhang Mao in 324.
 After the Later Zhao conquered Former Zhao in 329, he rejected Later Zhao's authority at first, but was eventually pressured into submission.
 Regardless, in 335 his forces marched across the sands and expanded his territory, forcing several oasis states in the Western Regions like Kucha to submit to him.
 In the mid-fourth century, it is believed that Former Liang could have maintained control over much of modern day Gansu and Xinjiang, as well as portions of Qinghai and Ningxia.
 Zhang Jun also established ties with the Cheng-Han dynasty in southwestern China.

 Under him, the Former Liang began to use the ranks and titles of the imperial court, as well as imitating the flag, trappings, and carriage of the Emperor roughly twenty-one years into his reign.
 His state's immense wealth was exemplified by his extravagant building projects, most notably the five palaces he built south of Guzang.
 In 345, he proclaimed himself Acting Prince of Liang, all while still recognizing Jin as his overlord.